Nameless-Fan/radar_mosaic/README.md

 $ crontab -e
 In vim, insert following words and wq:
 0 12 * * * AutoDownload_main_daily_auto_run.sh
-This means every 12:00 BJT, yesterday's pictures from 00:00 to 24:00 UTC are to be downloaded.
+This means every 12:00 LST, yesterday's pictures from 00:00 to 24:00 UTC are to be downloaded.

 1. Run manually
 $ vim AutoDownload_main.py